oscarrep/Available-Licences/README.md

 If someone wants to claim the rights of a particular mark, they can use ™ for trademark and ℠ for service mark.
 The ® symbol means federal registration and can only be used after the USPTO registers the mark.
 The ® symbol can only be used with goods and/or services that were listed in the federal trademark application.

+## Licencing IPs

+Do your research.
+When developing software, the first thing one needs to do is making sure no one else already owns the rights to it.
+This is a rather complex issue, so most experts recommend hiring a patent attorney to do a full patent research.

+Patents are awarded to new inventions and non-obvious improvements, which would include lots of things that can save development time.

+## Free software licenses

+Here is a list of some open source software licenses and a bit of comparison between them.
+They are already available on GitHub so there is no need to look for them anywhere else.

+### Apache License 2.0 ```apache-2.0```